 The Scientific Council had recommended in 2004 that its Framework for a Precautionary Approach (PA) (SCS Doc.
-03/23) be adopted and implemented by the Fisheries Commission.
-This found general agreement among Contracting Parties and the SC Framework was adopted by Fisheries Commission.
+03/23 - now FC Doc.
+04/18) be adopted and implemented by the Fisheries Commission.
+This found general agreement among Contracting Parties and the SC Framework was adopted by Fisheries Commission (FC Doc.
+04/18).
 Canada had tabled a proposal for testing the SC Framework on two stocks (yellowtail flounder in Div.
 3LNO and shrimp in Div.
 3M) before applying it to all regulated NAFO stocks (FC WP 04/10, Rev) (Annex 10).
 This proposal was adopted by the Fisheries Commission.